 The things we do in the name of science!
-While some of the documentary was admittedly educational, like seeing the insides of a sea cucumber or what a puffer fish looks like when they deflate on land, there was a shitton of unnecessary suffering and destruction—including that deflating puffer.
+While some of the documentary was admittedly educational, like seeing the insides of a sea cucumber or what a puffer fish looks like when they deflate on land, there was a lot of unnecessary suffering and destruction—including that deflating puffer.

 He blows up entire reefs to be able to research the composition of the biodiversity—the biodiversity he just snuffed out with explosives.
 All in the name of science.
 He narrates his documentaries himself and listening to the man talk about all of this as if it’s totally okay and normal, sometimes celebrating cruelty, is sickening.
 They get too close to a pod of whales because this one dude “can’t help himself” and wants to harpoon one, so it gets hurt by the ship’s propeller.
 They are then super proud to relieve the poor animal from the suffering they inflicted with their arrogance, and pull it onboard to examine.

 So, anyone who calls that dude an idol has lost all credit in my book—and the Seaspiracy dude does so in the introduction.
-I didn’t make it much further the first time I watched it, and while I’m glad to have watched all of this bullshit now, it’s only because it helps me better understand what I’m up against in educating the general public.
+I didn’t make it much further the first time I watched it, and while I’m glad to have watched all of this BS now, it’s only because it helps me better understand what I’m up against in educating the general public.

 Cod, what we humans are doing is cruel and awful, but watching nonsense like this it’s hard not to defend the general public for not knowing what to believe.
-Fuck this.
+Duck this.
 Let’s do better.
 Let’s educate people by telling them the truth about what’s going on in words they can understand, instead of picking and choosing our facts.
-Fuck, this shit makes me angrier than it should.
+Duck, this crab makes me angrier than it should.
 Good that I’ve made it through all of these propaganda-documentaries now.
 Next, I get to do actual research to answer the very important questions: Is there such a thing sustainable fisheries and is it ethically okay to eat seafood?

 I vow to do a better job than these two did.
 I might not have a fancy drone or the best underwater camera, but I’ll do proper research and try to educate you in a realistic and balanced way.